vvenla/trumponator/files/Report.md

 Rank correlation non-parametric tests can be used for examing independency of variables since test like Spearman's and Kendall's Tau do not rest upon an assumption of normality.
 Rank correlation refers to the association between the observed values of two variables.
 The negative association means that as the values for one variable increase, then the values of the other variable decrease.
 Correlation quantifies this association, often as a measure between the values -1 to 1 for perfectly negatively correlated and perfectly positively correlated.
 The calculated correlation is referred to as the “correlation coefficient.”
 This correlation coefficient can then be interpreted to describe the measures.
 In the table the results of the three correlation tests are presented.
 All of them indicate that there is correlation between stock market daily changes and TF/IDF scores.
 The selected significance level is 5%.

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/Corr_all.PNG "Correlation test results")

+### Granger causality test

+Granger Causality (GC) is a probabilistic approach for determining if information about past of one variable can explain another and it is based on aversion of the probabilistic theory of causality.
+A time-series Y (stock market daily changes) can be written as an autoregressive process in which the past values of Y are able to explain (in part) the current value of Y:

+Consider another variable X (tweets TF_IDF scores) which has past values as well.
+If the past values of X help improve the prediction of current values of Y beyond what we get with past values of Y alone, then X is said to Granger Cause Y. The test is under taken as:

+The test is an F-test on all being jointly equal to zero for all values of J. If you reject the null hypothesis then X is said to Granger Cause Y.